bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **breadth-first**
 one test for each risk is assigned the highest priority, whereas the other tests are prioritized by their risk level coverage, used for gaining overall view as early as possible

+# **Déjà vu**
+same set of risks are raised for each project, neglecting them in the long run

 ## **depth-first**
 starting the test execution from highest risk level